 ((gain/principal) / (maturesAt - issuedAt)) * 365 * 100

-SMART Yield junior tranches are represented by ERC-20 fungible tokens, which we call junior tokens (jTokens).
+SMART Yield Junior pool positions are represented by ERC-20 fungible tokens, which we call junior tokens (jTokens).
 Junior tokens are minted each time the user purchases them at a current conversion rate using BarnBridge app.

 Junior APY determines the annual percentage yield for the junior tokens at the current time.
 It is realized only when exiting the position and converting jTokens into the underlying asset.

-Depending on the annualized difference between your purchase and your sell (exit) price you can calculate your APY.
+APY can be calculated as annualized difference between your purchase and your sell (exit) price.

 tokens — the amount of jTokens that will be withdrawn;

-maturesAt - the date when the bond can be redeemed (uses ABOND senior maturity date).
+maturesAt — the date when the bond can be redeemed (determined by the ABOND variable’s maturity date).